Samuelk-Chase/CS3450-Software-Engineering/Design/low-level-sections/backend-lowlevel.md

   - Simple interface for text-based interactions.
   - Mock responses should be rendered dynamically.

+    #### **Expectations:**
+    **By the end of this sprint:**
+      - Users should be able to sign in
+      - Users should be authenticated on backend and frontend with supabase/oauth
+      - Users should be able to create or select a new character
+      - Characters should be stored in database and accessed through backend
+      - Players should be able to type response and receive a response(even if just a mock response at first)
+      - Back should be able to create mock up cards and store in database

 ---

 ## **Sprint 3: AI Integration & Combat System Development**